-No injuries to report in my 20 years of weight training.
+During my 20 plus years of weight training I’ve never been injured.
 I credit being injury free to always emphasizing safety in my workouts.
 Ego lifting, a type of lifting we see on a constant basis in gyms worldwide, will eventually lead to injury.
 Although it’s done mostly by men, there are many women who try to impress with the extra poundage as well.
-As I stressed in one of my previous posts, focus on health.
-Unless one is powerlifting, or olympic weightlifting, it makes no sense trying to determine what one’s one rep max is or trying to imitate the many reckless ‘Youtube stars’ who use terrible form when demonstrating lifts.
-Continue reading Staying Injury Free
+As I stressed in one of my previous posts, ‘focus on health’, unless one is powerlifting, or olympic weightlifting, it makes no sense getting injured trying to determine what one’s one rep max is or trying to imitate the many reckless ‘Youtube stars’ who use terrible form when demonstrating exercises.
+[Read more…] about Staying Injury Free

-It happens every day: people join a gym and have no idea what exercises to start doing.
-Many start reading fitness magazines and/or watch competitive physique athletes/bodybuilders and try to mimic their routines and lifestyles.
-Many follow the routines other gym members are doing not knowing if the exercises they’re doing is beneficial or a waste of time.
-Continue reading What exercises should I do when I join a gym?
+It happens every day: people join a gym and have no idea what weight training exercises to start doing.
+Many start reading fitness magazines and/or watch competitive physique athletes/bodybuilders and try to mimic their gym routines and lifestyles.
+Many follow the gym routines other gym members are doing not knowing if the exercises they’re doing are beneficial or a waste of time.
+[Read more…] about What exercises should I do when I join a gym?

 Is a tight budget restricting you from healthy living?
 It happens to many of us.
 After all, it’s very easy, and inexpensive, to eat and live unhealthily.
 Whether it’s purchasing healthier alternatives for our diets, obtaining necessary supplements, or paying the gym fees, they’re times when we have to carefully juggle our funds.
 [Read more…] about Healthy Living on a Tight Budget